YasirGaji/Africarstrucks/README.md

   2. How to section different styles for a single component using tags in styled-components

+  3. How to extend interface props in typescript

 ## Errors I Faced

   1. I had to install "--dev @types/styled-components" to get rid of the error "Could not find a declaration file for module 'styled-components'"